nusmodifications/nusmods/.github/ISSUE_TEMPLATE.md

 **Further information**

 - Which version of NUSMods are you currently using?
 (Check the footer for the version number, 201XXXXX-XXXXXXX)
-- Did this work in previous versions of NUSMods?
+- Did this work in previous versions of NUSMods R?
 Yes/No
 - Which browser and version are you using?
-Chrome 62/Firefox Quantum 57/etc
+E.g. Chrome 62/Firefox Quantum 57/etc
 - Which device and operating system are you on?
-MacBook Pro/Surface Pro/etc
+E.g. MacBook Pro/Surface Pro/etc